 The first step is to clone the repository, create a virtual environment and install WeasyPrint dependencies.

-You can then let your terminal in the current directory and launch Python to
+You can then launch Python to test your changes.

 Code & Issues¶